Protect Your Video Surveillance (CCTV) System from Cyber Attacks

 - One of the more common things is that camera settings are changed or disabled resulting in loss of important video data or the usefulness of the camera when the recorded files become corrupted or the camera configurations are tampered with.

-- Hackers will access live or recorded images for the area of protection and exploit or expose this to the public view, sometimes to the embarrassment of system owner.
+- Hackers will access live or recorded images for the area of protection and exploit or expose this to the public view, sometimes to the embarrassment of the system owner.

 - Compromised cameras are used to steal usernames and passwords to other systems on the network, gain elevated privileges and stage their attack on the main target.